 Drive organizational intelligence

-the skills of its members with its embedded routines in
+combines the skills of its members with its embedded routines in

-ways which

-transcend what it could achieve divided.
-The London Institute promotes
+ways that transcend what it could achieve divided.
+The Institute

 Simplify the routines of research

 The business of theoretical science is not complex.
-In essence it
+At its core, it

 requires a place to think in the presence of like-minded others.
 Yet

-many research organizations are conflicted, politicized and unable to adapt quickly.
+many research organizations are conflicted, politicized and unable

 Attract talented staff

-discoveries.
-The Institute works as hard to recruit talented support staff
+translating the Institute’s discoveries.
+The Institute works as hard to recruit talented support

 Competes through market efficiencies

-research, in contrast to university scientists, for whom
+time to research, in contrast to university scientists, for whom

 research is a minority occupation.
-The result is more research publications per
+The result is more research

 Develop a science of funding science

-international funding agencies.
+from government and private funding agencies from around the world.
 By taking a system-wide view of

-its grant applications, the Institute is turning funding science into a science of its
+its grant applications, the Institute is turning funding science into a science of its own.
+Its

 Develop corporate relationships to drive basic science

-Ministry of Defence.
-Corporate and defence funding have led to some of
+the UK Ministry of Defence.
+Corporate and defence funding have led to some of the Institute’s most

 Keep a startup incubator inside the Institute

-LIMS Ventures.
-LIMS Ventures is the subsidiary for-profit incubator of the
+created LIMS Ventures.
+LIMS Ventures is the subsidiary for-profit incubator of the London Institute.